MusicDataset/md_homepage/content/musics/t/TranscendentalEtudeNo.1"Prelude"(1)-Franz Liszt.md

 ---
-title: Franz Liszt - Transcendental Etude No. 1 "Prelude" (1)
+title: Transcendental Etude No. 1 "Prelude" (1)
 description: This is the description for Transcendental Etude No. 1 "Prelude" by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]